Home » Recipes » Breakfast Recipes » Overnight Sausage and Egg Breakfast Casserole

 Have you ever had a house full of guests and wondered what in the world you were going to serve them for breakfast?
 Well, I have the perfect recipe for that.

-I like to set up a little buffet with plates on one end, this casserole, fruit, and pastries in the center, and the cutlery and napkins on the other end.
+I like to set up a buffet with plates on one end, this casserole, fruit, and pastries in the center, and the cutlery and napkins on the other end.
 Everyone helps themselves and finds their beverage in the kitchen.
 Nice and easy.
 Informal and casual.
 Just the way we like things.

 🔪 How to Make Overnight Sausage and Egg Breakfast Casserole